Cultural Business

 The programme is supported by Creative Scotland so we are able to offer support for travel and related costs.
 Details will be shared with confirmed participants.

 We encourage you to choose the cohort closest to you and/or that makes most sense for your work.
+(For example, we’d expect participants based in Aberdeenshire and Moray to sign up for the Aberdeen cohort.)

 Let us know in your application where you’re based and which cohort is your preference.